Blog>Trade>Starting a Business>Top tips on how to choose your working area

 Digital Marketing

-Whether it’s your website, Checkatrade profile, or your social media pages, it’s important to make your content feels local.
+Whether it's your website, Checkatrade profile, or your social media pages, it's important to make your content feel local.

-In your content you should mention the locations you serve.
-You can do this in headings, titles, call to actions, and in an area map.
-You could even add images that are local too.
 All of this helps the algorithms to push you higher up the page ranking.
-That means that when your customers are searching for the services you can provide in their location, you’ll show up in their search.
-Mention where you work in as many places as possible.
+That means that when your customers are searching for the services you can provide in their location, you'll show up.

-You can also add where you work to your Checkatrade profile and portfolio, helping to attract customers who are more interested in working with local tradespeople.
+You can also add your location to your Checkatrade profile, helping to attract customers who are interested in local tradespeople.

 Choose your working area smartly